jianshu93/unifrac_bp/README.md

 Striped UniFrac is the default algorithm and it is extremely fast for large number of samples.
 In fact, with sparse features of input samples, the complexity is close to O((N/s)^2), where s is average sparsity (average proportion of taxa detected at least once in pairs of samples/all taxa in the tree).
 An average sparsity of 5% indicates a 0.0025 scale down from O(N^2).

-Right now, the performance matches C++ version of Striped UniFrac in unifrac-binaries (https://github.com/biocore/unifrac-binaries) (CPU only) for ~4 thousand samples.
+Right now, the performance matches C++ version of Striped UniFrac in unifrac-binaries (https://github.com/biocore/unifrac-binaries) (CPU only).
 I will stop optimizatizing here because this crate was developed for benchmark purposes.

 ## Install